Cromwell, New Zealand: History

 As gold ran out, Cromwell became the service centre for an extensive farming and stone fruit growing area.
 An irrigation scheme was built in the 1920s diverting water from the Kawarau river to irrigate a large area of land near Ripponvale.

 The stone fruit industry is commemorated with the giant sculpture of stone fruit which stands outside the northern end of the town.
 It was built by the Cromwell Rotary Club in 1990 with the design coming from Otto Muller.
 The sculpture is regularly repainted.

 The decision to build Clyde Dam and use Cromwell as the accommodation base brought many changes to the town.
 In the early stages, a government information centre in Cromwell was set on fire in a late-night attack.

 Approximately one-third of the town was rebuilt on higher ground.
 A total of 60 homes and 50 commercial properties were affected.
-The changes included the doubling of the residential area, relocation of the old town centre (now called "Old Cromwell Town"), upgrading of services, and the provision of modern educational and sports facilities, and a new bridge.
+The changes included the doubling of the residential area, relocation of the old town centre (now called "Old Cromwell Town"), upgrading of services, the provision of modern educational and sports facilities, and the construction of the new Deadman's Point Bridge.
 The town centre was relocated between 1984 and 1985 to a new site known as "The Mall," that now houses the main retail, service and civic buildings in Cromwell.
 Several of the old buildings of the town which escaped the flooding have been retained as a historic precinct close to the shore of the Kawarau.

 The lake started to fill in autumn of 1992 with 2000 hectares including farmland and 17 orchards also being flooded by Lake Dunstan.

-The town was named after Oliver Cromwell and, as well as "The Junction", the town was previously known as "The Point" and "Kawarau".

-Cromwell is nicknamed the "Fruit Bowl of the South".